vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-session.md

 Specifying the ingress domain
 -----------------------------

 In order to be able to access the workshop instance using a public URL, you will need to specify an ingress domain.
-If an ingress domain isn't specified, the default ingress domain that the eduk8s operator has been configured with will be used.
+If an ingress domain isn't specified, the default ingress domain that the Educates operator has been configured with will be used.

 When setting a custom domain, DNS must have been configured with a wildcard domain to forward all requests for sub domains of the custom domain, to the ingress router of the Kubernetes cluster.